-There are many reasons–not the least of which are James and his lovely wife–that Cafe Dalat gets the nod over formidable competition.
-For one thing, it’s probably the most striking Vietnamese restaurant in the city thanks to James’s complete refurbishment of the drab, dingy remnants of the previous tenant, the Little Saigon restaurant.
-Attractive upscale touches, a competitive wine list; rich, dark woods and subdued lighting add those subtle touches of class and ambience to which most restaurants aspire.
+Curiosity-seekers will try the other Vietnamese restaurants and some will spread their business around to the ones considered worthy of their appetites, but invariably when you ask them which is the city’s very best, it’s Cafe Da Lat that comes immediately to mind for many of them.
+There are many reasons–not the least of which are James and the lovely Thu–that Cafe Da Lat gets the nod over formidable competition.
+For one thing, it’s one of the most striking Vietnamese restaurants in the city thanks to James’s complete refurbishment of the drab, dingy remnants of the previous tenant, the Little Saigon restaurant.
+Attractive upscale touches, a competitive wine list; rich, dark woods and subdued lighting add those subtle touches of class and ambiance to which most restaurants aspire.

-The appetizer line-up is like a “who’s who” of the very best Vietnamese appetizers ever assembled all in one menu.
-If you love spring rolls or egg rolls, Cafe Dalat’s are among the very best in the city, but even better are other appetizer alternatives, including some interesting starters you might not associate with Vietnamese cuisine.
+19 November 2011: Even better are other appetizer alternatives, including some interesting starters you might not associate with Vietnamese cuisine.
 One example is the shrimp in bacon, called Mariscos Costa Azul in Mexican mariscos restaurants where they’re served.
-Cafe Dalat’s rendition is topped with crushed peanuts and served with fish sauce.
-Bacon with anything makes for a great combination.
-You’ll love these.
+Cafe Da Lat’s rendition is topped with crushed peanuts and served with fish sauce.
+Bacon with anything makes for a great combination and proves bacon is an international cuisine.

-For sheer comfort, however, the restaurant’s best stew is probably the banana beef stew (pictured above) which contrary to its name has nothing to do with fruit.
+1 December 2007: For sheer comfort, however, the restaurant’s best stew is probably the banana beef stew which contrary to its name has nothing to do with fruit.
 This stew is made with banana shank, a boneless cut of beef with a lining of fat for flavor.
 It is simmered slowly in a five-spice broth and served with your choice of rice or egg noodle or vermicelli or bread.
 The bread is warm, yeasty baguettes perfect for sopping up the flavorful broth.
 This stew truly has properties that uplift the soul.

-Mothers everywhere will tell you there’s nothing better than a steaming bowl of chicken noodle soup when you’re under the weather.
+16 June 2007: Mothers everywhere will tell you there’s nothing better than a steaming bowl of chicken noodle soup when you’re under the weather.
 Vietnamese mothers and chefs make the very best chicken noodle soups anywhere.
-One of the very best on Dalat’s menu is a pho brimming with wontons filled with ground pork, barbecue pork and a thin egg noodle swimming in a chicken broth along with onions and scallions.
+One of the very best on Da Lat’s menu is a pho brimming with wontons filled with ground pork, barbecue pork and a thin egg noodle swimming in a chicken broth along with onions and scallions.
 The paper-thin wrapping skins are barely resilient enough not to fall apart in the steaming broth, but when you do break into them you’re rewarded with a delicious ground pork seasoned with anise.
 The broth is rich and luxurious, so good it might make you wish you were ailing.

 Ask James if his restaurant serves the type of food served in Vietnam and he’ll openly tell you he serves the type of food only the affluent can afford in his native country.
 It’s the type of food served in restaurants most citizens can’t afford to visit.
 Like most Vietnamese families, the Nguyen family diet consisted mostly of vegetables, fish and bread.
 James fondly remembers the catfish pond and vegetable garden in his family’s back yard and to this day prefers the simplicity of a limited diet to American extravagance.
 It’s not, however, as though a fish and vegetable diet ever became mundane.
 Vietnamese cooks are very inventive and became experts in the use of flavorful sauces, many of which have made their way to his restaurant.

-All dishes at Cafe Dalat are attractively presented with a diversity of colors and forms.
+All dishes at Cafe Da Lat are attractively presented with a diversity of colors and forms.
 Plating is almost an art form and this restaurant has a penchant for eye-pleasing arrangements.
 Everything on your plate is where it should be for optimum harmony and appearance.
 The balance of color, texture and appearance gives diners pause to reflect on how great everything looks.
 It tastes even better!

-Other Vietnamese restaurants may come and go, but Cafe Dalat will stand the test of time because it consistently prepares and serves the very best Vietnamese cuisine in Albuquerque.
+Other Vietnamese restaurants may come and go, but Cafe Da Lat will stand the test of time because it consistently prepares and serves the very best Vietnamese cuisine in Albuquerque.

 5615 Central, N.E.